Bills Digest No. 46, 2025-26

 • On the other hand, provisions to enable ministers to set performance standards for SOH positions would appear to be novel, and performance standards would not be legislative instruments.

-• In recent months, three of the four entities affected by the Bill have faced adverse audit findings or other public criticism.
+• In that context, it is not clear why the circumstances of these particular SOH positions are being changed, or why the changes are necessary at this particular time.
+In recent months, 3 of the 4 entities affected by the Bill have faced adverse audit findings or other public criticism.
 However, it is not clear that these issues have led to the current Bill nor whether governance changes proposed in the Bill would necessarily have prevented the reported shortcomings.

 Introductory Info Date of introduction: 11 February 2026